Garden Suburb, New South Wales

-Garden Suburb is a small semi-rural community in the Lake Macquarie council in New South Wales.
+Garden Suburb is a small semi-rural suburb in the City of Lake Macquarie local government area in the Greater Newcastle area in the state of New South Wales, Australia.
 It is located 2 kilometres East of Cardiff.

 History

-The Aboriginal people, in this area, the Awabakal, were the first people of this land.
+The Aboriginal people in this area, the Awabakal, were the first people of this land.

 The first land grant was to James Peatie in August 1872.
 The street Peaties Road now carries his name.

-Another land grant was given to John Cherry in March 1876, and the area was named Cherryville in his name.
+Another land grant was given to John Cherry in March 1876.

 The first subdivision occurred in 1918, encompassing Prospect Road, Park Road and Marshall Street.
+This appears to be the time the area was given the name 'Garden Suburb'.

 A post office opened in 1956 and the local primary school opened in 1958.

 The Forest Hills Estate was constructed between 1999 and 2005 in the South.
 The streets were named with a theme of flora.

-The town formerly had a post office and a convenience store, however these closed in 1987 and 2007, respectively.
+The suburb had a post office and a convenience store, however these closed in 1987 and 2007, respectively.

-The population has begun to decline in recent years.

 Geography

-The town is surrounded by bushland, and can only be accessed from Myall Road.
+The suburb is surrounded by bushland, and can only be accessed from Myall Road.
 The area is hilly, with its highest point at 32°56′40″S 151°40′53″E at Prospect Road and lowest point at Garden Suburb Creek.

 Three creeks flow through the area: